bartkozal/vue-fraction-grid/README.md

 </grid>
 ```

-Nest grids however you want to, the gutter is always the same.
+Nest grids however you like, the gutter is always the same.
 There is no need to wrap nested grids with containers.

 ```html
 <grid>